apereo/cas/cas-server-documentation/protocol/CAS-Protocol-Specification.md

     sign-on session.

--   `format` [OPTIONAL] - if this parameter is set, ticket validation response will be produced based on the parameter value.
+-   `format` [OPTIONAL] - if this parameter is set, ticket validation response MUST be produced based on the parameter value.
 Supported values are `XML` and `JSON`.
 If this parameter is not set, the default `XML` format will be used.

 <a name="head2.5.2"/>